 At 1,951 feet above sea level, Timms Hill is the high point for the state of Wisconsin, which ranks as the 39th state in order of elevation.

 Timms Hill is located in the north central part of the state, near the small town of Ogema, WI.
-It is the only state highpoint located within a county park.
+It is only 1 of 2 state highpoints that is located within a county park.
+(The other is Britton Hill in Lakewood Park in Walton County, FL.)

 There are 2 lookout towers guarding the summit.
 The newer wooden tower is about 15 meters high and easily climbed via stairs for great views looking to the north, south and east.
 The older steel radio tower is climbed via an exposed attached ladder and rises 22 meters to offer a spectacular 360 degree view above the surrounding tree canopy.
 For those daring enough, the view is well worth the effort.
 There is a vertical cable with stops every 20ft that you can tie onto if you bring a climbing harness to add a level of protection while climbing the ladder.
 The geological survey marker is located under the steel tower.